Michael Tollin: Early life and education

-Michael Tollin grew up in Havertown, Pennsylvania, a suburb outside of Philadelphia, Pennsylvania.
+Michael Tollin grew up in Havertown, Pennsylvania, a suburb of Philadelphia.
 His father, Sol Tollin (1929–2006), played basketball and baseball for Haverford College from 1947 to 1951.
 Tollin has a passion for sports and remains fiercely loyal to his Philadelphia teams.
 Both Tollin and his father were inducted into the Philadelphia Jewish Sports Hall of Fame in 2009.

 He attended Haverford High School and graduated from Stanford University in 1977, where he was a sports columnist and the play-by-play radio announcer for Stanford basketball.